TrainFan1804/DatastructureInC/C++/09. Dynamic Memory/README.md

 usage.
 You should rather use smartpointer instead of new / delete but I will show you both.

+# C-Style

+You can use dynamic memory like you do it in C with *malloc* etc. I will not exlpain this further.

 # New and Delete

 ```cpp